Preserving maps and plans

 - Plastic heat lamination is irreversible and should never be applied to archival records.

 Ensure that large format records are free of dust and unaffected by mould or insects before repackaging or placing them in storage.
-If you find maps, plans and charts with these problems, isolate them and seek advice through the Agency Service Centre.
+If you find maps, plans and charts with these problems, isolate them and seek advice.

 Protective packaging for maps, plans and charts includes the following options: